JonathanTrevatt/autonomous_robot_explorer/README.md

 # METR4202
-Group project for metr4202 course
+Group project for metr4202 course.
 This code will autonomously operate a turtlebot robot in using ROS and gazebo, and using SLAM for mapping and navigation.

 Team members: